 * Click here for rating key

-Young's Restaurant Review: Sitting alongside a secondary Slidell artery, Young's inhabits a squat structure that could be mistaken for an office building, even an abandoned office building, making it easy to miss when approaching it for the first time.
-Not content to subscribe to fads or trendy cuisine, the restaurant has stayed true to its basic steak-and-seafood menu since 1969, and why mess with success?
+Young's Restaurant Review: While upscale steakhouses are in abundance in New Orleans, in outlying Slidell, Young’s is almost all by itself in this genre.
+Not content to subscribe to fads or trendy cuisine, Young’s has stayed true to its basic steak-and-seafood menu since 1969, and why mess with success?
 The traditional, upscale surroundings in the well-kept brick building make this a comfortable place to dine.
 The bartender mixes a mean, icy martini to get you ready.
 Start your meal with garlicky escargots or traditional shrimp rémoulade before tucking into a good filet or rib-eye.
-Also rewarding are the domestic lamb chops or a double-bone pork chop.
+Also rewarding are the domestic lamb chops and a double-bone pork chop.
 When all the cylinders are firing in the kitchen, both can hold their own compared with similar fare served at other area steak restaurants.
 Char-grilled shrimp and a tasty sauté of mushrooms are other dependable options.
 A decent selection of hearty red wines complements the food, as does a respectable pecan pie for dessert.